Pimenta pseudocaryophyllus: Traditional medicine

 It is a medicinal plant in traditional folk medicine.
 The leaves are used to prepare a refreshing drink known for its putative diuretic, sedative, and aphrodisiac actions.

-The population of Guaraqueçaba, in the state of Paraná, Brazil, uses an infusion of P. pseudocaryophyllus leaves in the form of tea to treat the predisposition to arthritical and gouty affections of the joints, fever and other diseases.
+The population of Guaraqueçaba, in the state of Paraná, Brazil, uses an infusion of P. pseudocaryophyllus leaves in the form of tea to treat the predisposition to arthritic and gouty affections of the joints, fever and other diseases.

 Studies about P. pseudocaryophyllus describe its extracts as having anxiolytic and sedative action and antioxidant activity.